oracle-livelabs/database/patch-me-if-you-can/lab2-installation-patching/lab2-installation-and-patching.md

     ![19.18 HOME tab](./images/19-19-home.png " ")

-    All variables will be set when executing:
+    You set all variables when executing:

     ```
     <copy>